-- 4. The PBGC is a United States government corporation established under 29 U.S.C. § 1302(a) to administer the pension plan termination insurance program established by Title IV of ERISA.
+4. The PBGC is a United States government corporation established under 29 U.S.C. § 1302(a) to administer the pension plan termination insurance program established by Title IV of ERISA.
 The PBGC guarantees the payment of certain, but not all, pension benefits provided by defined benefit pension plans that are covered by Title IV of ERISA.
 Its board of directors includes, among its three members, the Secretary of the Treasury.
-ERISA § 4002(d), 29 U.S.C. § 1302(d). - 5.
-Dennis Black, Charles Cunningham, and Kenneth Hollis are retired salaried employees of Delphi Corporation ("Delphi").
-They receive benefits from the Delphi Retirement Program for Salaried Employees (the "Salaried Plan" or the "Plan"), which on information and belief has now been terminated and transferred or imminently will be transferred to the PBGC.
+ERISA § 4002(d), 29 U.S.C. § 1302(d).

+5. Dennis Black, Charles Cunningham, and Kenneth Hollis are retired salaried employees of Delphi Corporation ("Delphi").
+They receive benefits from the Delphi Retirement Program for Salaried Employees (the "Salaried Plan" or the "Plan"), which on information and belief has now been terminated and transferred to the PBGC.
 As a result of termination, Messrs.
-Black, Cunningham, and Hollis will lose a substantial portion of their pension income.
+Black, Cunningham, and Hollis have lost a substantial portion of their pension income.

-- 6. The Delphi Salaried Retiree Association is a nonprofit organization, comprised of participants in the Salaried Plan and dependents of participants who are beneficiaries in the Salaried Plan. - 7.
-Defendant U.S. Department of the Treasury is the executive agency responsible for promoting economic prosperity and ensuring the financial security of the United States. - 8.
-Defendant Presidential Task Force on the Auto Industry (the "Auto Task Force") is a cabinet level group appointed by the President to oversee the administration's efforts to support and stabilize the domestic automotive industry.
-It is co-chaired by Secretary of the Treasury Timothy Geithner and National Economic Council Director Larry Summers. - 9.
-Defendant Timothy F. Geithner ("Geithner") is the Secretary of the Treasury, a co-chair of the Auto Task Force, and one of three directors of the PBGC.
+6. The Delphi Salaried Retiree Association is a nonprofit organization, comprised of participants in the Salaried Plan and dependents of participants who are beneficiaries in the Salaried Plan.

+7. Defendant U.S. Department of the Treasury is the executive agency responsible for promoting economic prosperity and ensuring the financial security of the United States.

+8. Defendant Presidential Task Force on the Auto Industry (the "Auto Task Force") is a cabinet level group appointed by the President to oversee the administration's efforts to support and stabilize the domestic automotive industry.
+It is co-chaired by Secretary of the Treasury Timothy Geithner and National Economic Council Director Larry Summers.

+9. Defendant Timothy F. Geithner ("Geithner") is the Secretary of the Treasury, a co-chair of the Auto Task Force, and one of three directors of the PBGC.
 At all relevant times, Defendant Geithner was acting under color of law.
-He is sued in his individual and official capacities. - 10.
-Defendant Steven Rattner ("Rattner") was, at times relevant to this case, the lead advisor to the Secretary of the Treasury on the automotive industry and a member of the Auto Task Force.
+He is sued in his individual and official capacities.

+10. Defendant Steven Rattner ("Rattner") was, at times relevant to this case, the lead advisor to the Secretary of the Treasury on the automotive industry and a member of the Auto Task Force.
 At all relevant times, Defendant Rattner was acting under color of law.
-He is sued in his individual and official capacities. - 11.
-Defendant Ron Bloom ("Bloom") is a senior advisor on the auto industry at the Treasury Department and replaced Defendant Rattner as the lead advisor of the Auto Task Force.
+He is sued in his individual and official capacities.

+11. Defendant Ron Bloom ("Bloom") is a senior advisor on the auto industry at the Treasury Department and replaced Defendant Rattner as the lead advisor of the Auto Task Force.
 At all relevant times, Defendant Bloom was acting under color of law.
 He is sued in his individual and official capacities.

-- 12. Defendant General Motors Company ("New GM") became the successor entity to General Motors Corporation (who was the original sponsor of the Plan and is now known as "Motors Liquidation Company" and hereinafter referred to as "Old GM") when it purchased substantially all of the assets of Old GM.
-New GM is one of the world's largest automakers and maintains its global headquarters in Detroit.
-New GM's majority owner is the Defendant U.S. Department of the Treasury, who owns 60.8% of the common stock.
-Plaintiffs allege that the actions undertaken by New GM complained of herein were the result of overt government coercion in connection with governmental policies, such that it was a governmental actor whose actions are subject to the guarantees of the United States Constitution. - 13.
-At all relevant times, Defendants DOES 1-50 (also "DOE Defendants") were agents, employees, or otherwise representatives of the Treasury Department and/or the Auto Task Force.
+12. At all relevant times, Defendants DOES 1-50 (also "DOE Defendants") were agents, employees, or otherwise representatives of the Treasury Department and/or the Auto Task Force.
 At all relevant times, DOES 1 through 50 were acting under color of law.
-Upon information and belief, Plaintiffs allege that DOES 1 through 50, among others, are legally responsible for the wrongs committed against Plaintiffs described in this First Amended Complaint.
-When Plaintiffs become aware of the true identities of one or more DOE Defendants, Plaintiffs will amend this First Amended Complaint to add or substitute them as named Defendants.
+Upon information and belief, Plaintiffs allege that DOES 1 through 50, among others, are legally responsible for the wrongs committed against Plaintiffs described in this Second Amended Complaint.
+When Plaintiffs become aware of the true identities of one or more DOE Defendants, Plaintiffs will amend this Second Amended Complaint to add or substitute them as named Defendants.